mayureshw/vctools/README.md

     2. The examples directory contains examples of test drivers and a Makefile that shows how to compile them.

+       One important thing to notice from these examples is the mapping between Aa data types and the templatate argument passed to Datum.
+You should use nearest C type for the given with matching choice of signed / unsigned.

 #### Simulator performance tuning

 To get better simulator performance: